 Cool your baby down – Wet a cloth in cool water and wipe over their skin to cool it down or put them in a cool bath.

-Let their skin breathe – Leave them without a diaper or clothes for a little while to allow their skin to breathe and get some air.
+Let their skin breathe – Leave them without a nappy or clothes for a little while to allow their skin to breathe and get some air.

 Take a look at our guide to baby heat rash and how to care for their skin during the summer months for more information.